AI Prompts for Commerce Engine

 ALTERNATIVE: Custom Checkout (only if you need full UI control)

-If you must build a custom checkout, the flow is:
+If you must build a custom checkout, all operations use the session accessor (storefront.session().*):

 1. Authenticate user (required): sdk.auth.loginWithEmail({ email, register_if_not_exists: true }) → sdk.auth.verifyOtp(...)